emilepharand/Babilonia/README.md

 - `the cost of living`
 - `it's raining cats and dogs`

-Expressions are the **fundamental elements** that you practice in Babilonia.
+Expressions are the **actual language elements** that you type and practice in Babilonia.

 ## Simplified keyboard input
-When simultaneously practicing languages that use **different alphabets**, you may find it impractical to type in the **right letter** with the **correct accent** in **every word** of **every language**.
+When simultaneously practicing multiple languages that use **different alphabets**, typing the **right letter** with the **correct accent** in **every word** of **every language** can be impractical and add friction to your learning.
 Not only does that require you to change your keyboard settings a lot, but also to learn what specific combination of keys on your keyboard allows you to type each letter and accent.

 That can add a lot of friction to your learning.
-Sure, mastering spelling *is* important, but if your goal is to practice **as many words as possible**, getting each accent right may not be your priority.
+Sure, mastering spelling *is* important, but if your goal is to practice as many words as possible, getting each accent right might not be your priority.
 Furthermore, many people find it valuable to first learn a new language without the **added difficulty of accents**.

-To help with that, you can **disable "strict mode"**.
-Babilonia will then accept the **unaccented form** of a letter instead of its accented form.
-For example, `e` will automatically be transformed into `è` if that is the correct letter for that word.

-Currently, this feature only supports languages using the Latin alphabet.
-Future releases will include ways to never have to change your keyboard layout for more scripts.
-Stay tuned!
+To help with this, Babilonia allows you to disable "strict mode," which allows you to type the **unaccented form** of a letter instead of its accented form.
+This feature can save you **time and effort**, especially if your goal is to practice **as many words as possible**.
+Please note that this feature currently only supports languages using the Latin alphabet, but future releases will include ways to enable it for more scripts.

 ## Use included vocabulary or add your own
 As of version 2.0, the application comes with a set of **[insert number here] expressions** and **[insert number here] ideas** in **5 languages**: English, French, German, Spanish and Italian. **More get added** with each release.